Red Sox vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will send Bailey Falter (0-5) to the mound for his seventh start this season.
+- The Phillies will hand the ball to Taijuan Walker (2-2) for his seventh start of the season.

 |Opponent